mem000/Landing-Page---Udacity-FWD-Professional-Web/README.md

         </tr>
         <tr>
             <td>
-                &#9830; Scroll to top when arrow up clicked or the paged is reloaded using js and JQuery (Additional Features)
+                &#9830; Scroll to top when arrow up clicked or the paged is reloaded using js only (Additional Features)
             </td>
             <td>
                 &#9830; Scroll to top when arrow up clicked or the paged is reloaded using js and JQuery (Additional Features)
             </td>
         </tr>
         <tr>